Key takeaways

 How to Compare Restoration Bids the Right Way

 Most homeowners compare totals first, then get surprised later.
 Compare scope first, total second.
-Two bids can differ by thousands because one includes proper containment, equipment runtime, and documentation, while the other skips those items and leaves you exposed to supplements.
+Two bids can differ by thousands because one includes proper containment, equipment runtime, and documentation, while the other skips those items and leaves you exposed to supplements and change orders that inflate the final bill well beyond the original estimate.

 - 1